 Clear/Translucent Lens For indoor, low glare work.
-A clear lens provides true colour recognition making it an ideal choice for general purpose work.
+A clear lens provides true colour recognition making it an ideal choice for general-purpose work.

 Grey/Smoke Lens For outdoor work where there is direct exposure to sunlight.
 A grey/smoke lens protects against natural glare and assist in colour recognition.

-Amber Lens Can used used in both indoor and outdoor applications.
+Amber Lens Can be used in both indoor and outdoor applications.
 The amber lens enhances light and improves contrast making them an ideal choice for low lint environments.
 Many people like to wear and amber tint at dawn or dusk.

 Transitional Lens A transitional lens colour varies, usually between smoke and clear, dependent on the light conditions the wearer is in, making them an ideal choice for people who move in between in and outdoor work.
 Lens transition times can vary.